ahsan598/devops-projects-hands-on/vagrant-devops-vms/README.md

-# 💻 DevOps Project: Vagrant VM Provisioning
+# 💻 Vagrant-Based DevOps Lab Environment

 This repository provides a collection of **Vagrant configurations** to quickly create local virtual machines tailored for common **DevOps tools and workflows**.
-Each setup is modular, easy to use, and designed for learning or testing purposes.
+Each setup is modular, beginner-friendly, and designed for learning, testing, or experimentation.

 With these Vagrant files, you can spin up **custom virtual machines** by specifying: